Our Vice-Chancellor and President

-Responsibility for executive management of the University and its direction rests with the Vice-Chancellor, who is also Chief Executive of the organisation and leads the University Executive Team.
+Responsibility for executive management of the University and its direction rests with the Vice-Chancellor and President, who is also Chief Executive of the organisation and leads the University Executive Team.

 Professor Peck was raised in Skelmersdale in Lancashire and attended Ormskirk Grammar School.
 He was only the second member of his family to attend university.